jasonbarbee/TekLinksCodeCamp-Jan-2017/Raw Slide Markdowns/Lab 4 - Serverless/Lab 4 - Serverless.md

 # BONUS: Add a Hook to Call Tropo too
 You can create a new hook called securityalert copy hook-io-securityalert.js as the contents of this hook.
+(It is fully functional.)
-See if you can figure out the hooks required from looking at the code!
+See if you can figure out the hooks required from looking at the code, and use Postman to trigger it.

 ---
-# Making a useful API
+# Making a RESTful API
 Let's make an API that creates,updates,deletes a router inventory.
 We will use AWS API Gateway, AWS DynamoDB, AWS Simple Notification Services (SNS) and AWS Lambda.